lasuzuki/dtn-multicasting/README.md

 Communication opportunities are scheduled, based on orbit dynamics and operation plans.
 Sometimes a spacecraft is on the far side of a planet and you cannot communicate with it.
 Transmission and reception episodes are individually configured, started and ended by command.
 Reliability over deeps space links is by management: on loss of data, command retransmission.
 More recently for Mars missions we have managed forwarding through relay points so that data from these surface vehicles is relayed thought Odyssey and other orbiting mars vehicles.

-# Basic Concepts of Interplanetary Overlay Network

-Delay-Disruption Tolerant Networking (DTN) is NASA’s solution for reliable, automated network communications in space missions.
-The [DTN2](http://www.dtnrg.org/docs/presentations/IETF60/dtn-impl-ietf-8-6-04-demmer.pdf) reference implementation of the Delay-Tolerant Networking (DTN) [RFC 4838](https://tools.ietf.org/html/rfc4838) and the current version of the [Bundle Protocol (BP)](https://tools.ietf.org/html/draft-ietf-dtn-bpbis-31) is the foundation for a wide range of current DTN industrial and research applications.

-The Jet Propulsion Laboratory (JPL) has developed an alternative implementation of BP, named “Interplanetary Overlay Network” (ION).
-ION addresses those constraints and enables delay-tolerant network communications in interplanetary mission operations.